pumpikano/MMPDeepSleepPreventer/README.txt

 Description:
 	MMPDeepSleepPreventer is an Objective-C class used to prevent iOS devices from deep sleeping.
-	This has been tested on an iOS versions 3.0 to 4.2.1, so far and should work on all devices, running one of these iOS versions.
+	This version is forked from the original at https://github.com/marcop/MMPDeepSleepPreventer and updated for iOS 5.
+This version has only been tested with iOS 5.
+Using the original is recommended for previous versions of iOS.

 	MMPDeepSleepPreventer is released under the New BSD License.
 (Below is the exact license text).
-	If you use this code a little attribution note would be greatly appreciated.

 How-To Use: